Skip to content

 • Certain low-THC hemp products legal to possess.

-Sale vs. Possession
+Sale vs. Possession: marijuana lawyer

 The seller scapegoat: “Hmm.
 Who shall we blame?”
 The false narrative holds “drug users” to be idiotic dupes; while “drug” sellers must have horns and a tail.
 But the truth is marijuana enjoyers share purchases (sell to each other).